 What is the Capstone Seminar?

-Students are required to take a Liberal Studies capstone course in their major field during their senior year.
-The History of Art and Architecture capstone is HAA 390.
-The capstone provides students with an opportunity to integrate their major area of study with broader issues raised in their general education program.
-The Liberal Studies capstone experience allows students to see the relationship between the ideas, perspectives, and substantive areas of scholarship and creative work within their major field and those learned through significant aspects of their course work in the learning domain courses and other courses and experiences of the Liberal Studies Program.
+Students are required to take a Liberal Studies Capstone course in their major field during their senior year.
+The History of Art and Architecture Capstone is HAA 390.
+The Capstone experience allows students to see the relationship between the ideas, perspectives, and substantive areas of scholarship and creative work within their major field and those learned through significant aspects of their course work in the Learning Domain courses and other courses and experiences of the Liberal Studies Program.

-A liberal studies capstone course can meet both major field and liberal studies requirements.
-Students who complete one course to fulfill both major field credit and liberal studies credit must complete an additional domain elective (from outside the major).
-The third language course of the modern language option can fulfill this domain elective.
+A Liberal Studies Capstone course can meet both major field and Liberal Studies Program requirements.
+Students who complete one course to fulfill both major field credit and Liberal Studies Program credit must complete an additional domain elective (from outside the major).
+The third language course of the Modern Language Option can fulfill this domain elective.

-Because the course is offered through the major field department, students must receive a grade of C- or better in this course.
+Because the Capstone is offered through the major field department, students must receive a grade of C- or better in this course.

 Note: Students who are double majors, may take their Liberal Studies Capstone in another department, but they must still take HAA 390 to meet History of Art and Architecture major requirements.